patternfly/patternfly/src/patternfly/components/OverflowMenu/docs/overflow-menu-simple-additional-options.md

 When additional options in the overflow menu exist, the overflow dropdown persists.
-When the viewport expands beyond prescribed breakpoint, the overflow dropdown remains visible.
+When the viewport expands beyond the prescribed breakpoint, the overflow dropdown remains visible.

 ### Overflow menu has additional options
 | Class | Applied to | Outcome |